t330/toriposter/README.md

 # Implemented Functions

 * Creating a user account (gem: Devise)
-* Posting a photo, and editing or deleting it (strage: AWS S3, uploader: CarrierWave)
+* Posting a photo, and editing or deleting it (storage: AWS S3, uploader: CarrierWave)
 * Making a comment on a posted photo, and editing or deleting this comment
 * Sharing locations of photographed pigeons on Google Maps with users (by using Google Maps API)
 * Pointing out a mistake, for instance, a name of a photographed pigeon